 Located on the Passeig de Gràcia, a little bit down the road from the Casa Milà is Gaudí’s equally well known Casa Batlló.
 A multicolour masterpiece of deep blue, teal and azures that glint in the sunny sky, the roof is informally known as the dragon.
 Nowadays it is also a museum and part of the Gaudí trail.
 A variety of tours and passes are available for both day and night, and there are even occasional rooftop performance nights.
 Also, you can’t miss the magnificent views from the top.

 Located in the gothic quarter of the town is this stunning basilica, which is freely open to the public without tickets.
 With its intricate gothic forms and sculptures, the interior is equally impressive.
 There are beautiful stained glass windows, statues and frescoes, that has remained timeless for the city’s devoted Catholics.
 It is free to enter and is equally as impressive as the other basilicas you would pay to enter in.
 A perfect place for anyone to come and reflect on Barcelona’s spiritual heritage.

 La Sagrada Família

 Possibly the most breathtaking basilica in the country, La Sagrada Família dominates the skyline.
 Its wondrous spires reach forth towards the heavens, praising the Holy Family, to whom it is dedicated.
-You don’t need to be religious to admire this extraordinary feat of architecture, and thus it is one of the most popular tourist attractions of the city.
-The architect was of course, Antoni Gaudí himself.
+You don’t need to be religious to admire this extraordinary feat of architecture, and thus it is one of the most popular tourist attractions in the city.
+The architect was, of course, Antoni Gaudí himself.